afkaplan/Bolognese/Lexical Selection/README.md

 # Bolognese: Clitic Allomorphy in Lexical Selection
-Files for analysis of Bolognese clitic allomorphy
+Files for analysis of Bolognese clitic allomorphy using Lexical Selection

 Here you can find OTSoft files Rubin & Kaplan (2022), a presentation at AMP 2022.
 The files included are: